CameronP2018/Cognito-email-mfa/README.md

 git clone https://github.com/CameronP2018/Cognito-email-mfa.git

+update the login.html with your own pool id and client app id

 ### Create a S3 Bucket

 upload Login.html, aws-cognito-sdk.min.js, amazon-cognito-identity.min.js

 go to S3 bucket properties and turn on static website hosting -> choose login.html as the Index document

+### Add a verified email

+Go to amazon SES and add a verified email address

 ### Create the lambda triggers

 create a lamda trigger for each of the triggers in the repo

-simply copy the code and paste it in to seperate lambda functions
+simply copy the code and paste it in to seperate lambda functions - you will need to insert your own verified email address in the create function

 ### Create the user pool